Your powers to issue fixed penalty notices for environmental offences including litter, graffiti and fly-posting.

 You don’t have to remove fly-posting.
 The district council should remove it as it can recover its costs.

-You should inform your district council immediately if the fly-posting is of an offensive nature, eg it’s explicit or features racism.
+You should inform your district council immediately if the fly-posting is of an offensive nature, such as if it’s explicit or features racism.

 This guidance is not a substitute for legal advice and you should read the relevant legislation: